-What’s your elevator pitch for close.io?
+What’s your elevator pitch for Close?

-Who is an ideal customer for close.io?
+Who’s an ideal customer for Close?

 When did you start the company and how has the journey been so far?

 Thomas, Steli, and myself went through Y Combinator as a company called SwipeGood in the winter of 2011.
 In late 2012 we shut the SwipeGood business down, starting ElasticSales — consulting and outsourcing the sales efforts of companies in their growth and exploration phases.
 Close was launched in early 2013 and is the culmination of many external sales campaigns and the learnings of our internal ElasticSales team.

 How big is your team now and where are you located?

 Very small!
 We’re a team of six.
 While we’re primarily based in downtown Palo Alto, CA, we’re constantly traveling and finding new ways to expand our virtual workspace.